Freedom of movement in the EU

 Freedom of movement applies to all EU member states, although restrictions can be placed on new members to the EU.
 It also applies to Norway, Iceland and Lichtenstein (who make up the EEA alongside the 27 EU member states) and Switzerland.

-UK citizens are treated as EU citizens until 31 December 2020.
-They also have the separate right to live and work in Ireland through the Common Travel Area.
+UK citizens have the separate right to live and work in Ireland through the Common Travel Area.
 Irish citizens have the same rights to live and work in the UK.

 Which EU and national laws apply to free movement?